 Brand and community building

-Genuine brand-building activities—community participation, social engagement, expert contributions—have always created value.
-These efforts now have an additional benefit: the discussions, mentions, and content they generate become part of the corpus that AI systems reference.
+Genuine brand-building activities (community participation, social engagement, expert contributions) have always created value.
+These efforts now compound in a new way: the discussions, mentions, and content they generate become part of the corpus that AI systems reference.

 This isn't a reason to change your community strategy.
 It's a reason to recognise that authentic engagement compounds.
 When your team answers questions in industry forums, contributes to open-source projects, or participates in professional communities, those interactions are crawlable.
 Over time, organic mentions by community members carry weight that promotional content cannot replicate.